MrPotatoManLol/QLRC-Stuff/General/Information/QLRC Articles.md

 #### 3.2) TERMINATION OF CORPORATION PERSONNEL
 **3.2.a)** Operations Personnel may terminate any Corporation Personnel for any reason, given the situation deems termination necessary.

-**3.2.a.i)** Executive Personnel, Administrative Personnel, and members of the Overwatch Council are exempt from this rule.

 #### 3.3) KILL ON SIGHT DESIGNATION
 **3.3.a)** Operations Personnel are authorized to declare any Corporation Personnel “Kill on Sight” (KoS) within reason.